William Watson (decathlete): University of Michigan

 After graduating from Saginaw High School, Watson enrolled in 1935 at the University of Michigan, where he competed in track under famed track coach Charles B. Hoyt.
 Watson's first year of competition came as a sophomore in 1937.
 The 1937 Big Ten Track Championship was held in Ann Arbor in the rain, and Watson won championships in the long jump, shot put and discus, and also excelled in sprints and high hurdles.
-Watson's effort helped Michigan to the conference championship and led to Watson's becoming known as "the one-man track team."
+Watson's effort helped Michigan to the conference championship.

 During Watson's three years competing on the track team, Michigan was referred to by the Associated Press as the "Yankees" of the Western Conference track, and Coach Hoyt called the 1939 team captained by Watson "his greatest Michigan team."
 In his sophomore, junior and senior years, Watson dominated his events, winning Big Ten Championships in the long jump, shot put and discus three straight years from 1937-1939.
 In all, Watson won 12 individual championships in six track seasons (three indoor and three outdoor) competing for the University of Michigan.
 He also set several University of Michigan and Big Ten Conference records, including a discus record of 160-10 5/8.
 The Associated Press called Watson a "finely proportioned negro" and "the big gun to watch in Michigan's powerhouse array of talent."
 Watson was so dominant in so many events that he became known as "the University of Michigan's one-man track team."
 Watson's coach, Charles Hoyt, attributed Watson's amazing ability to "speed and an infinite capacity for detail."
-Hoyt noted that Watson spent hours at a time perfecting timing and improving muscle co-ordination and noted: "Very few athletes display such patience and willingness to learn."
+Hoyt noted that Watson spent hours at a time perfecting timing and improving muscle co-ordination and noted, "Very few athletes display such patience and willingness to learn."

 In Watson's senior year, his teammates elected him as the captain of the track team, making him the first African-American ever to be elected as the captain of any team in the 102-year history of the University of Michigan.
 Personally, press accounts described Watson as "quiet and unassuming, intelligent, a high-ranking student," with "a thorough social understanding."